clarchiu/scrum-ptious/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-#### In the /sever directory, run to start express/socket.io server:
+#### In the /server directory, run to start express/socket.io server:

 `npm start`